clwi/CWPack/README.md

 ## Backward compatibility

 CWPack may be run in compatibility mode.
-It affects only packing; EXTs are considered illegal, BINs is transformed to STRs and generation of STR8 is supressed.
+It affects only packing; EXT is considered illegal, BIN are transformed to STR and generation of STR8 is supressed.

 ## Error handling

-CWPack does not check for illegal values (e.g. in STRs for illegal unicode characters).
+When an error is detected in a context, the context is stopped and all future calls to that context are immediatly returned without any actions.

-When an error is detected in a context, that context is stopped and all future calls to that context are immediatly returned without any actions.
+CWPack does not check for illegal values (e.g. in STR for illegal unicode characters).

 ## Build

 CWPack consists of a single src file and two header files.
-It is written in strict ansi C and the files are together ~ 1.1K lines.
+It is written in strict ansi C and the files are together ~ 1.2K lines.
 No separate build is neccesary, just include the files in your own build.

 CWPack has no dependencies to other libraries.